LiskArchive/lips/proposals/lip-Introduce_cross-chain_update_mechanism.md

     In this case, the `messageWitness` will be empty.
 *   Compute the inclusion proof for the outbox root of the sidechain account into the mainchain state root.
     This proof is then used to compute `inboxUpdate.outboxRootWitness`.
-*   If the `validatorsHash` property of the certificate is different from the `validatorsHash` derived from the `validators` property of the mainchain account on the sidechain, compute the required update between both sets and include it in `validatorUpdate`.
+*   If the `validatorsHash` property of the certificate is different from the `validatorsHash` derived from the `validators` property of the mainchain account on the sidechain, compute the required update between both sets and include it in `validatorsUpdate`.
     How to obtain this update is detailed in the [Appendix](#appendix).
 *   Post the cross-chain update transaction on the sidechain.

 Relayers should post cross-chain update transactions on the sidechain when the need for it arises.
-This can be either because some CCMs have been included in the outbox and need to be relayed, or when the mainchain validator changes require the channel to be updated on the sidechain.
+This can be either because some CCMs have been included in the outbox and need to be relayed, or when the mainchain validators changes require the channel to be updated on the sidechain.

 The role of relayer is totally symmetric for relaying information from a sidechain to the mainchain.